 Apigee Sense gives you tools to prevent unwanted request activity from reaching your API proxies.
 However, not all activity that looks unwanted actually is.
 And the last thing you want to do is keep friendly traffic away from your APIs.

 For the best start with Apigee Sense, be sure to follow the steps in this topic.
-In particular, before you begin blocking clients whose behavior seems unwanted, be sure to whitelist friendly client IP addresses.
+In particular, before you begin blocking clients whose behavior seems unwanted, be sure to allow access of friendly client IP addresses.

 Understand your detection results